 Garden clubbing has been alive and well in Houston for a long time.
 Our accomplishments had been many.
 We have planted hundreds of trees in Arbor Day celebrations in shopping centers, along bayous, and in city parks.
 Until 1999 we participated in the City of Houston’s Arbor Day program, distributing trees to its citizens.

-We have held countless Flower Shows – in furniture and department stores, malls, coliseum, and the Garden Center.
-From 1990-1998, our Flower Shows were held in conjunction with the Texas Home and Garden Show at the George R. Brown Convention Center, and in 1995, a joint Flower Show was sponsored by the Houston Council and Houston Federation of Garden Clubs.
+We have held countless Flower Shows over the years to showcase our talented members' gardening and artistic abilities and to promote the joys of gardening.
+These shows have been in furniture and department stores, malls, coliseum, and the Garden Center.
+From 1990-1998, our Flower Shows were held in conjunction with the Texas Home and Garden Show at the George R. Brown Convention Center, the Harris County's White Oak Conference Center and in 1995, a joint Flower Show was sponsored by the Houston Council and Houston Federation of Garden Clubs.
 In 2000 the shows returned to the Garden Center and are presently held at the First Christian Church Houston.

 A community project during the 2001-2003 administration involved planning and designing landscaping for a new Community Center in the midst of a 200-home Habitat for Humanity neighborhood in northeast Houston.
 During the 2003-2004 administration we began working with the planning committee at Rice University to establish the Lynn Lowery Arboretum; and we began the “Seeds for Life” project, working with Texas Garden Clubs and National Garden Clubs.
 Members have served on the planning committees for the Margaret Sharpe Antique Rose Garden at the University of Houston, the Houston Botanic Garden and the Mayor’s Garden Center Advisory Board.
 Substantial monetary contributions were also made to these projects.